 Another reason we take this approach to the pre-law program at Berry College— it works!
 Over the past five years, Berry College graduates have been accepted to more than 80 law schools nationwide.
 Among the prestigious institutions on that list are Harvard University, University of Chicago, University of California-Berkeley, University of Virginia, Northwestern

-The Berry experience
+The Berry Experience

-Commitment to you – commitment to excellence
+Commitment to You — Commitment to Excellence

 The pre-law program at Berry College is an excellent supplement to the rigorous liberal arts education provided to all students at Berry.
 Our record of success, along with our commitment to individual mentoring, makes Berry a perfect choice for students pursuing